electric-cloud/tfs-extension/README.md

 Key feature of integration includes:

 * Run ElectricFlow Pipeline
-* Publish Artifact from VSTS/TFS into ElectricFlow
+* Publish Artifact from Visual Studio Team Services/Team Foundation Server into ElectricFlow

 Following build actions are available in ElectricFlow Plugin.
 These actions can be executed separately or combined sequentially.